julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Dark, thorny, and fierce, blackthorn grows at the edge of wild places.

+Blackthorn doesn't soften anything.
+In traditions that use it, that's precisely the point.
+This is not a plant for uncertain situations.
+It's for when you already know something needs to stop.

 In Celtic folklore, it is the tree of spiritual battle.
 Its wood is carved into protective wands and staves, used to break curses or cast circles in times of magical war.

 Hung above the hearth or worn as an amulet, **it keeps out intruders, both human and otherwise**.